Noisy Sorting Capacity: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we proposed a new framework to study the noisy sorting problem.
-We introduced the noisy sorting capacity, which is defined as the maximum ratio $\frac{n\log n}{\E[M]}$ such that the ranking of the $n$ elements can be correctly found with probability going to one by an algorithm with expected number of queries $\E[M]$.
+We introduced the noisy sorting capacity, which is defined as the maximum ratio $\frac{n\log n}{\E[M]}$ such that the ranking of the $n$ elements can be correctly found with probability going to one by an algorithm with $\E[M]$ expected number of queries.
 We provide two lower bounds on the noisy sorting capacity, which strictly improve the best-known achievable rate.
+Notably, the proposed algorithm does not require the knowledge of the noise level $p$.
 We also provide two converse results for the problem, one for general variable-length noisy sorting algorithms and the other for the family of insertion-based noisy sorting algorithms.